guomugong/guomugong.github.io/_pages/includes/people.md

 ### Educations
 - 2021.09 - now, Xi'an University of Architecture and Technology
 - 2017.09 - 2021.06, BS, Xi'an University of Posts and Telecommunications

-## Tao Hu
-### Educations
-- 2021.09 - now, Xi'an University of Architecture and Technology